TritonDataCenter/containerpilot/docs/10-lifecycle.md

 ## What is an event?

 An event is a message about a change in the state of the container and its jobs.
 Every ContainerPilot job receives all the events as an asynchronous but ordered stream of messages.
-The events include the start of the container, a change in the health of a job, the exit (successful or not) of each job, a change to the state of a `watch`, the expiration of timeouts, etc. (A full listing with detailed explanation of each is available in the [job configuration](./30-configuration.md#job-configuration) section.)
+The events include the start of the container, a change in the health of a job, the exit (successful or not) of each job, a change to the state of a `watch`, the expiration of timeouts, etc. (A full listing with detailed explanation of each is available in the [job configuration](./30-configuration.md/34-jobs.md) section.)

 Events are internal to a single instance of ContainerPilot; they are not shared to other containers.
-The only way the information about a job's health can be seen by other containers is if a job has been configured for service discovery and the other containers have a `watch` for that information.
+The only way the information about a job's health can be seen by other containers is if a job has been configured for service discovery in Consul and the other containers have a `watch` for that information.

 ## What is a watch?